 top of page

-the basic idea.
+the basic polyvagal idea:

 The Polyvagal Theory is the science of how mammals connect, but also how they respond to danger.
 PVT connects biology to emotion, thought, relationships and more.